MaverickMayCode/wazuh-home-soc-lab/docs/attack-simulations.md

 - Wazuh generated alerts for:
   - None of the processes executed by the Kali ATTACKER during the Nmap scan showing the gap in log generation certain endpoint operating systems can have - like our Windows endpoint
 - ATTACKER gained:
-  - Insight into the vunerable ports available to possibly attack on our Windows endpoint
+  - Insight into the vunerable ports on our Windows endpoint